syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/How-to.md

 ## Load SfPopupLayout in ItemClick event of ListView

-SfPopupLayout allows you to open it in the ItemTapped event of ListView.
+SfPopupLayout allows you to open it in the ItemClick event of ListView.

 Refer the below code example to show the popup in ItemClicked event.